 dropdown menu by Css3Menu.com

-Over the past year we have confronted the devastation of COVID-19 and the inequalities it has exposed.
+Over the past few years we have confronted the devastation of COVID-19 and the inequalities it has exposed.
 Like the rest of the world, we have witnessed excessive use of force in policing that disproportionately affects communities of color.
 We have seen efforts to quash peaceful protests.
 We are also experiencing efforts to cut public education in New York City, despite the socioeconomically and ethnically diverse communities CUNY serves and the upward social mobility it fosters.

 Over the decades we have worked to empower students of color and strived to fight injustice.
 That is our heritage; it is grounded in the legacy of Hortense Powdermaker; the respect for the efforts and martyrdom of our student, Andrew Goodman, a civil rights worker who was murdered in Mississippi in 1964; and the accomplishments of our current alumni and students who represent the diversity of the people we serve but also reflect the educational obstacles presented by persistent inequalities.
 We will humbly continue to work to live up to the standards set for us, and to demand change.